 - Submit information to HMRC about the employees being furloughed and their earnings, through a new online portal (details to follow).

 - HMRC will then reimburse 80% of furloughed workers’ wage costs, up to a cap of £2,500 per employee per month, in the form of a grant (not a loan).

 Answers to some frequently asked questions on furloughing workers:

 How do I furlough an employee?
 HMRC’s guidance states that you should discuss the possibility of furloughing with your staff and ensure that employment contracts are reviewed and amended if necessary to allow furloughing / pay reduction.
 If employees do not agree to be furloughed your other option is to consider redundancy.
 Your selection process should be fair and non-discriminatory.
 Employees must be furloughed for a minimum period of 3 weeks.
-In order to be eligible for the grant, you must write to your employee(s) confirming that they have been furloughed and keep a record of this communication.
+In order to be eligible for the grant, you must write to your employee(s) confirming that they have been furloughed and keep a record of this communication for five years.

 Can a furloughed employee still do some work for me?
 No – furloughed workers are effectively on a leave of absence and cannot carry out employment duties.
 The purpose of the scheme is to fund the salaries of employees who are without work.

 Can a furloughed employee do some voluntary work?
 Yes, but only if such work does not provide services to or generate revenue for, or on behalf of, your organisation.

 What if an employee is sick or self-isolating, or “shielding”?
 Employees who are sick or self-isolating are eligible for Statutory Sick Pay.
 They can be furloughed after this period.
 Employees who are “shielding” can be furloughed.